-We print predominantly on a high quality, tightly-woven Russian linen.
+We print predominantly on a high quality, tightly-woven natural linen.

 How they're made

 The printed textile is taken away to cure (dry); it's then whisked up to our sewing room to be cut to size and transformed into a charming cushion cover.
-Most of our cushions are backed in a natural jute hemp with a raw edge, before a block-printed maker's label is finally sewn on.
-Depending on the design, sometimes an embroidered maker's label is used.
+Most of our cushions are backed in our natural linen, before a block-printed maker's label is finally sewn on.

 Being block-printed, the cushions should be used with relative care (cushion fights a no-no!).
 The pad (100%cotton and filled with duck feathers) is easily removed so the cover can be washed.
 We recommend gentle hand-washing in lukewarm water using a small amount of silk/wool laundry liquid.
 The block-printed cover can be ironed on a warm setting, with muslin between the iron and cover.